-Table VI illustrates the market network for lacquer wares produced by the female artisans in the selected sample sites.
-A total of 88.5% (36.5% + 52%) female artisans sell their wares to intermediary consumers such as private agents and local wholesale/retail shops and 11.5% of them cater KHDC Complex at Channapatna. Ιt í s significance that only 6 female artisans work for the export market through private agents and that the of them supply their goods to the local market indicated earlier in Table III.
-This , fact further clarifies the total picture of market environment pattern of sale of wares produced by female artisans.
+Table VI illustrates the market network for lacquer wares produced by the female Artisans in the selected sample sites.
+A total of 88.5% (36.5% + 52%) of female artisans sell their wares to intermediary consumers such as private agents and local wholesale/retail shops and 11.5% of them cater to KHDC Complex at Channapatna. Ιt i s significance that only 6 female artisans work for export market through private agents and that the rest of them supply their goods to the local market indicated earlier in Table III.
+This fact further clarifies the total picture of market environment and pattern of sale of wares produced by female artisans.

-Sixteen of the female artisans residing in the quarters, supply their wares to the KHDC complex against 1 female artisan Makhan in and in Yelakeri.
-Perhaps this could bе due to greater accessability to the KHDC project office enjoyed by the female artisans living in the kHDC quarters or because they work together with the male. artisans households, where the male artisan supplies his to the KHDC project office.
+Sixteen of the female artisans residing in the KHDC quarters, supply their wares to the KHDC complex as against 1 female artisan in Makhan and none in Yelakeri.
+Perhaps this could be due to greater accessability to the KHDC project office enjoyed by the female artisans living in the kHDC quarters or because they work together with the male artisans in households, where the male artisan supplies his goods to the KHDC project office.